-Students are encouraged to use the Transfer Course Evaluation tool (lanecc.edu/esfs/general-information-transferring-credits) in order to see how credits from other institutions transfer to Lane.
-The evaluations provided are unofficial and not binding.
-Transfer equivalent information is updated regularly; some transfer partners will have more extensive listings than others.
+Transfer Credits Students are encouraged to use the Transfer Tool (lanecc.edu/esfs/general-information-transferring-credits) in order to see how credits from other institutions transfer to Lane.
+Transfer information is updated regularly; some transfer partners will have more extensive listings than others.
 Students may request an instructional department review of transfer course work.
 Please provide an unofficial copy of your transcript showing the grade received and a course syllabus from the academic year you completed the course to the instructional department.